 You have the ability to map form fields used in your ClickDimensions web forms to CRM lookup fields.
 This includes the out-of-the-box lookup fields as well as custom lookup fields.
 You will need to create a Text or List Form Field and select the lookup field you would like to map to from the mappings drop down.
 Below, we will look at real world scenarios in which mapping to lookup fields would be helpful.

-Please Note: The text submitted in the Lookup Field is not case sensitive, but the spelling must match the corresponding CRM record exactly.
+NOTE: The text submitted in the Lookup Field is not case sensitive, but the spelling must match the corresponding CRM record exactly.
 For example, if the Account record’s name field is “ClickDimensions”, and the Posted Field value is also “ClickDimensions”, the Parent Account will automatically be set to ClickDimensions.

 Example 1: Company Name/Parent Account

 First let’s take a look at the Customer/Parent Account Field on the Contact record.
-This was added in November 2016 and is available to all customers.

 Most sites have some form of a Contact Us form and within that form many have a field for Company Name.
 After setting this up, you will not have to manually set the parent account for each contact, this can now automatically be set if the account already exists in CRM.